 As your buyer moves through the sales funnel, the content that best matches the intent of their visit to your website will change.
 Someone doing their first Google search on a product or service they need is likely looking for more information about the problem they’re experiencing, meaning content like your top-of-the-funnel blog posts would be really relevant.

 Someone later in the stages of the buying process might be looking for confirmation that your brand is indeed the one to choose, and that person might be better convinced by a whitepaper or in-depth case study.

-Here’s a great visual from Hubspot to help you think more about the kinds of content that belong in each stage:
+Here’s a great visual to help you think more about the kinds of content that belong in each stage:

 When you’re thinking about aligning your content with the buyer journey, you always want to think of two things:

 - Giving potential buyers the information they need at their current stage